yusufgozukara/RandomUserApp-React/README.md

 ReactJS

 At the end of the project, i will be able to;
-Improve coding skills within HTML & CSS & JS & ReactJS.
+Improve my coding skills within HTML & CSS & JS & ReactJS.

-Use git commands (push, pull, commit, add etc.) and Github as Version Control System.
+I use git commands (push, pull, commit, add etc.) and Github as Version Control System.

-Steps to Solution
-Step 1: Create React App using npx create-react-app random-user-app.
-Step 2: Build Random User App fetching data from https://randomuser.me/api/ using axios.
-Step 4: Push your application into your own public repo on Github.
-Step 5: Add project gif to your project and README.md file.

 ☺ Happy Coding ✍